dcchambers/dcchambers.github.io/_posts/2024-02-20-social-media-diet.md

 You're scrolling.

 You blink, look at the tiny numbers in the corner of your phone screen displaying the time and immediately sit upright, shocked.
-Thirty minutes of your life have evaporated, never to be seen again You didn't even read anything worth remembering, and you have nothing to show for it.
+Thirty minutes of your life have evaporated, never to be seen again.
+You didn't even read anything worth remembering, and you have nothing to show for it.

 ...